 One challenge is that most machines in the PWC marketplace have limited storage options.
 This is a good thing, since you (or more-so, your partner….) will need to go light weight.
 I recommend taking less than 100lbs.

-Choose camping gear which is light to carry, small to stow and is reasonably easy to setup once at camp.
-Sometimes people will go away together as a group so you can share resources such as cooking equipment and beer. 😉
+Choose camping gear that is light to carry, small to stow and is reasonably easy to set up once at camp.
+Sometimes people will go away together as a group so you can share resources such as cooking equipment and beer. 😄